game103/game103development/README.md

 3. There is no data by default.
 You can either update `/var/www/game103/modules/Constants.class.php` to point to the production database if you know the credentials, or you can use the admins to generate your own data.
 4. The submodules in the Game 103 repo are not automatically downloaded
 5. The npm modules for the Instagram Poster submodule are also not included
+6. If you connect to the production database, you won't have the webp images.
+To generate them, run `docker exec -d game103-instance /bin/sh -c "/var/www/game103/scripts/webp_maker.sh"`;

 # Useful Commands
 * `docker exec -it game103-instance bash` - gives you shell access to the docker container